microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_IsUserCalibrated.md

 It returns null if no information from the eye tracker is available yet.
 Once data has been received, it will either return true or false to indicate that the user's eye tracking calibration is valid or invalid.

-### Example for showing a notification
+### Sample eye calibration notification - Step-by-step

-What this tutorial explains:
-- How to detect that a user is calibrated
-- Sample for how to trigger a notification
-- Automatically dismiss notification if eye calibration becomes valid
-- Manually dismiss notification if user chooses to continue without calibration

-## Step-by-step

 1. Open the [MRTK eye tracking example package](https://github.com/Microsoft/MixedRealityToolkit-Unity/tree/mrtk_release/Assets/MixedRealityToolkit.Examples/Demos/EyeTracking)